Engin-Boot/pong-stage-shrutibnehe/Stage0/PlayerDetails.md

 ## Feature

-Login and Signup of players
+Register and Login of players

 ## Acceptance Criteria